racket/rhombus/shrubbery/0000-shrubbery.md

 The implicit shifting of `|` by half a column is consistent with its visual representation, and it avoids the possibility of a group sequence that contains a mixture of `|`-started groups and other kinds of groups.
-Nevertheless, standard indentation includes a one additional space of indentation before `|`.
+Standard indentation uses no additional space of indentation before `|` relative to its enclosing block's group.

 ## Continuing a line with `\`